 Tilburg is also internationally known as a student city.
 Within Tilburg University there are a number of faculties.
 The most popular among students are the schools of Economics, Law, Social and Behavioral Sciences and Humanities.
 It’s not a shabby uni as well since Tilburg was recently ranked as the best general university at Master’s level in the Netherlands and the best University in the Netherlands by students themselves.

-Many of the university’s study programs are tweaked so to better fit the local business climate.
+Many of the university’s study programs are tweaked so to improve on the local business climate.
 Because of that, many of the students also start jobs with businesses in the region once they graduate.
 Ending up in all kinds of sectors from small hi-tech companies to logistic giants and production companies.
 We guess this is where having a practical approach instead of an academic theoretical focus pays off…

 And of course, not unimportant, a big university itself also creates jobs for a city…